JeanMeche/riegler.fr/src/content/2023-07-20-angular-memory-leak.md

 > },
 > ```

-Without entering too much in the detail of the fix provided in [this PR](https://github.com/angular/angular/pull/50929/files).
-The solution to our memory leak was to empty the Map at the end of the animation (which wasn't done under certain circumstances).
+Without entering too much in the detail of the fix provided in [this PR](https://github.com/angular/angular/pull/50929/files), the solution to our memory leak was to empty the Map at the end of the animation (which wasn't done under certain circumstances).

+Without the node being referenced in this Map, the GC can trash it as expected and we no longer have out memory leak !

+Et voilà !

+I hope have learned something new today, see next time !

+Matt.